-An NRE category engine may be used in place of an IWA or IWP category engine if its power output is less than 560 kW.
-This engine shall comply either with the additional technical requirements for devices for preventing NOx emissions for NRE category engines in appendix 1 of annex IV, or those for IWA or IWP category engines in appendix 2 of annex IV of delegated regulation (EU) 2017/654.
+1. An NRE category engine may be used in place of an IWA or IWP category engine if its power output is less than 560 kW.
+This engine shall comply either with the additional technical requirements in Appendix 1 or Appendix 2 of Annex IV of delegated regulation (EU) 2017/654.
+An NRE engine family not intended for exclusive use in inland waterway would indeed require type- approval according to Appendix 1 of Annex IV.
+However, as long as a particular NRE engine intended for exclusive use in inland waterway it fulfils the type-approval by following